-You are doing some research on spray foam insulation kit to insulate small areas of your home, and now you are curious about how much DIY spray foam insulation kits cost.
+You are doing some research on spray foam insulation kits to insulate small areas of your home, and now you are curious about how much Do-It-Yourself spray foam insulation kits cost.

 In these cases, size matters.

 In an effort to continue to educate homeowners, we have gathered information on the cost of DIY spray foam insulation kits from some of the most popular spray foam kit manufacturers like Touch ‘n Foam, Dow, and Tiger Foam.

 The cost to insulate a home varies depending on the size of the area to be insulated.

 Here is a look at the spray foam kits available and their cost from Home Depot, Lowe’s, and Tiger Foam.
-When looking at the coverage available, it is good to note that 1 board foot is equal to 1-square foot of coverage at 1-inch.
-In most cases, a minimum of 2- to 3-inches of spray foam is required to provide a proper air seal.
+When looking at the coverage available, it is good to note that 1-board-foot is equal to 1-square-foot of coverage at 1-inch.
+A minimum of 2- to 3-inches of spray foam is required to provide a proper air seal in most cases.

 Touch ‘n Foam Spray Foam Kit Cost

-- 200 Board Foot Polyurethane 2-Component Spray Foam Kit – Yields 200 board feet.
-Ideal for medium sized projects, like sealing basement sill plates and band joists.
-Roughly $333.00 from Home Depot or Lowe’s.
+- 200 Board Foot Polyurethane 2-Component Spray Foam Kit – Yields 200-board-feet.
+Ideal for medium-sized projects, like sealing basement sill plates and band joists.
+Roughly $350 from Home Depot or Lowe’s.

-- 600 Board Foot Polyurethane 2-Component Spray Foam Kit – Yields 600 board feet.
+- 600 Board Foot Polyurethane 2-Component Spray Foam Kit – Yields 600-board-feet.
 Ideal for larger projects.
 Must be applied when surface and air temperatures are above 60 degrees Fahrenheit.
-Roughly $734.00 from Home Depot or Lowe’s.
+Roughly $770 from Home Depot or Lowe’s.

 Dow Spray Foam Kit Cost